jbalma/smclocalize/README.md

 These are various files related to the problem of localizing sensors based on sensor data.

-## worker.py
+## bin/smclocalize_worker

 This runs the locations model, reading in sensor observation frames from redis, and posting locations to firebase.
+Must be run on a GPU accelerated machine.

 A number of environment variables must be set.
 In a production environment, the environment will likely provide a way to set this.
 Outside of a production